jorgebirck/onefootball-devops/README.md

 ~~~

+## Provision the Database:
-## To provision the "Database" , clone this repo and run:
+Clone this repo and run:
 ~~~
 $ cd onefootball-devops/database ; vagrant up
 ~~~

+## Provision the Webapp:
-## To provision the "Webapp" , clone this repo and run:
+Clone this repo and run: (you should have database VM running first)
 ~~~
 $ cd onefootball-devops/webapp ; vagrant up
 ~~~